SoraChain-AI/DecentralizedAI/README.md

-**Sharing Updatable Models (SUM) on Blockchain** is a framework to host and train publicly available machine learning models.
+** Collaborative Model Update (CMU) on Blockchain** is a framework to host and train publicly available machine learning models.
 Ideally, using a model to get a prediction is free.
 Adding data consists of validation by three steps as described below.